Else-Studio/homepage/content/zd.md

 *   Push notifications, Firebase event tracking, and remote configuration for enhanced user engagement
 *   Robust CI/CD pipelines for effortless deployment of beta and production builds

-This is just a snapshot of the extensive frontend functionality we crafted for the new SpeedHome app.
+This is just a snapshot of the extensive frontend functionality we crafted for the new SPEEDHOME app.
 But the real magic happened during the launch.
 We didn't just release a new version; we replaced the entire app overnight, seamlessly transitioning users to a brand new experience without a single hiccup.
 This flawless execution speaks volumes about our ability to deliver complex projects on time and within budget, even with a lean team.
 And we didn't stop there.
 In the following months, we continued to enhance the app, adding deferred features, ensuring complete parity with the old app, and introducing exciting new additions.

 ## Overcoming Knowledge Gaps and Communication Hurdles

-While this was a greenfield project for Else Studio, SpeedHome had a lot on their plate.
+While this was a greenfield project for Else Studio, SPEEDHOME had a lot on their plate.
 Managing web applications, backend infrastructure, IT operations, and customer service left them with limited resources to dedicate to knowledge transfer.

 Undeterred, we took the initiative to bridge the gaps: